 Review planting projects that have been proposed by FWS which have been submitted in writing prior to the planting.
 Additional information such as aerial photographs, information on the plant types and numbers and a site visit may be required.
 The proposed plan should be made to HCC at least one month prior to the planting date.

-Advise GWRC and/or Capacity or any other necessary parties and will obtain comments from them and work with the group to come to a mutually agreed upon project including alterations due to floodplain management, maintenance requirements, current or future land usage, availability of plants or other considerations.
+Advise GWRC and/or Wellington Water or any other necessary parties and will obtain comments from them and work with FWS to come to a mutually agreed upon project including alterations due to floodplain management, maintenance requirements, current or future land usage, availability of plants or other considerations.
 Site will be chosen that are sections that contain a large number of plants in a compact area.

-Provide support for any agreed upon community plantings including promotional material and media support, site preparation, eco sourced plants, tools , refreshments and other items as requested and as agreed in the annual budget plan.
+Provide support for any agreed upon FWS plantings including promotional material and media support, site preparation, eco sourced plants, tools , refreshments and other items as requested and as agreed in the annual budget plan.

 Take all steps reasonable to supply FWS with the agreed list of revegetation plants for the following planting season and/or make substitutions as necessary and agreed upon.